-Philodendron scandens is also known as heartleaf philodendron and sweetheart philodendron.
+Philodendron scandens, also known as heartleaf philodendron and sweetheart philodendron, is an easy-to-grow plant.
 You will also see this plant sold as Parlor Ivy due to its commonality as a houseplant in the US.

-This is an easy to grow plant that provides dramatic trailing vines and delightful climbing behavior.
-It looks as good tumbling from a hanging basket or draping from a bookcase as it will climbing a pole or trellis.
+It provides dramatic trailing vines and delightful climbing behavior and looks as good tumbling from a hanging basket or draping from a bookcase as it will climbing a pole or trellis.

 When you know the right way to encourage them to grow, you can have a large plant in no time.
 This guide gives you all the most important information you need to successfully turn your parlor into a tropical jungle.